The Children of Rosenthal: Style and structure

 The opera's music style is postmodern: each composer's clone has a scene in the opera which is a "mini opera" of that composer.
 The musical references are not limited to the specific composer's original music; for example, there are musical references to Shostakovich.

 The libretto is the conceptual base that supports musical structure, by dividing the opera into scenes which imitate the appropriate composer's style.
 In the first scene, Wagner sees a nightmare that echoes the Divine Swan image.
 The second scene's duet between Nanny and Tchaikovsky is a parody of Eugene Onegin.
 The third scene's background characters and choral singing relate to Mussorgsky's Boris Godunov.
 The fourth scene links to Verdi's works by the love duet of Mozart and Tanya and by phrases in Italian.

 Recordings

 "Melodiya" record label has recorded concert version of the opera in December 2015; the recording has been published as CD and to iTunes in the beginning of opera season 2016–2017.

+Controversy

+The opera was met with protests on its debut.
+Some members of the Russian parliament described the state-funded Bolshoi's first new opera in more than 30 years as pornographic, vulgar and unsuitable for such a venerable institution.
+State Duma deputies from the United Russia party instructed parliament's culture committee to launch an inquiry into the opera.